MrSjodin/HomeAssistant_Trafiklab_Integration/README.md

 8. Optionally filter by destination substring (comma-separated case-insensitive, e.g., "slussen,medborgarplatsen,örebro", leave empty for all)
 9. Set time window (how many minutes ahead to search, default 60 minutes)
 10. Configure refresh interval (how often to fetch data from API, default 300 seconds, minimum 60 seconds)
+11. Optional: Update Condition (template).
+Enter a Jinja template that must render to the string 'true' for the integration to fetch new data.
+If the template renders to anything else or errors, the fetch is skipped and the previous data is kept.

 **Note**: The integration now uses **area IDs** from the Trafiklab Realtime API, which correspond to "rikshållplatser" (national stops) or meta-stops.
 Use the stop lookup service to find the correct area ID for your stop.